ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 sudo journalctl -b -n 10
 ```

-- To Follow in realtime system logs of the current boot:
+- To follow in realtime system logs of the current boot:

 ```bash
 sudo journalctl -b -f